XinyuWang1998/GinnyWang/content/authors/admin/_index.md

 highlight_name: true
 ---

-Xinyu (Ginny) Wang is a third-year dual-degree Ph.D. student in Informatics and Social Data Analytics at the Pennsylvania State University.
-She is advised by Dr. Sarah Rajtmajer.
-She holds a Masters of Engineering from University of California at Berkeley and a Bachelors in Industrial Engineering from University of Illinois at Urbana-Champaign.
+I'm a fourth-year dual-degree Ph.D. student in Informatics and Social Data Analytics at the Pennsylvania State University.
+I am advised by Dr. Sarah Rajtmajer.
+She holds a Masters of Engineering from the University of California at Berkeley and a Bachelors in Industrial Engineering from the University of Illinois at Urbana-Champaign.
 Her research interests include digital harm in social media, misinformation, computational social science, natural language processing, etc.
 {style="text-align: justify;"}